Rabeya Khatun: Career

 Khatun worked at Khawatin magazine, edited by Jahanara Imam.
 She then worked as the editor of the literature section of the magazine Cinema along with Zahir Raihan.
 Later she became the editor of the monthly Angana.

 Khatun was a council member of Bangla Academy.
-She was a member of the jury board of Bangladesh National Film Awards, Bangladesh Shishu Academy, Notun Kuri of Bangladesh Television.
+She was a member of the jury board of the Bangladesh National Film Awards, Bangladesh Shishu Academy, Notun Kuri of Bangladesh Television.